skjsjhb/Fubuki/ARE_WE_BUKKIT_YET.md

     This won't happen if the command content is not modified.

 - **Plugin Command Execution** :ballot_box_with_check:
+  - Namespaces are not supported.
+A previously registered command is removed when registering another with the same name.
   - Commands sent from rcon connections will be fired as if they were from server console.
-This substitution only happens in the plugin world (i.e. it will be run as rcon command if not handled by plugins).
+This substitution only happens in the plugin world (i.e. it will be run as a rcon command if not handled by plugins).

-- **Plugin Command Completion** :hammer:
+- **Plugin Command Completion** :white_check_mark:

 ### Data Store